sshalem/Spring-Boot/05-AOP-Aspect-OP/README.md

 <img src="https://img.shields.io/badge/- 6.
 After_Returning_Advice %20-blue" height=40px>

-`@AfterReturning` is an advice type, which ensures that an advice runs after the method executes successfully. </br>
+`@AfterReturning` is an advice type, which ensures that an advice runs after the method executes [successfully](#-). </br>
-We can also do Post Processing data after the execution of the method.
+We can also do Post Processing data after the execution of the method, meaning we can modify the data, But not to add someting new.
+Pay attention , with `@AfterReturning` method , we must retun void.

 Let's look in the following code example , where I return a List<AccountEntity>: